2019 - 2020 East Bay Yearlong Program: Essential Food For Our Minds And Work: Our Life And World

 Essential Food For Our Minds And Work: Our Life And World

-Now more than ever, as citizen/clinicians, we need psychoanalytic thought and its guiding theories and principles to hold, inspire and develop our capacities for making our way through the challenging and changing landscapes of humanity.
+Now more than ever, as citizens/clinicians, we need psychoanalytic thought and its guiding theories and principles to hold, inspire and develop our capacities for making our way through the challenging and changing landscapes of humanity.
 In order to intelligently and compassionately create meaning and change in ourselves, our patients and our world we must better understand that and how culture fundamentally shapes our perceptions, thinking, feelings, and relating.
 This course series will examine the intersection of culture and psychoanalysis that includes contemporary theories of identity formation through feminist theory, gender and queer theory, dreams, the impact of cultural dislocation, and the impact of the current political climate and its hostility to prevailing social issues and differences.
 The catastrophe of trauma and developmental injuries while disturbing and destructive can be vital ingredients to transform reactivity to responsiveness and initiative.
 In a call to action, the 2019-2020 East Bay Yearlong offers a blueprint for further understanding where feminism, queer theory, the role of culture, racism, politics and the importance of community are married to psychoanalytic thinking.

 Lively class discussions, readings and case conferences will offer an in depth study of the clinical landscape and societal and cultural influences that color and impact our immediate psychoanalytic environment as well as how current world events affect both clinician and patient.